rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-text/src/site/markdown/guide/text-formatter.md

 ### (X)HTML

-Handled by `pl.chilldev.web.core.text.formatter.HtmlFormatter`.
+Handled by `pl.chilldev.commons.text.formatter.HtmlFormatter`.
 Since we operate in (X)HTML by default this formatter does literally nothing - returns input text untouched.

 ```java
 FormatterInterface formatHandler = new HtmlFormatter();